 If a pharmacist does not plan to practice pharmacy in Virginia, taking inactive status will cost less in renewal fee and the pharmacist does not have to obtain 15 hours continuing education (CE) each year.
 If a pharmacist decides to reactivate an inactive license, he or she will need pay the difference between the active and inactive fee and to obtain the amount of CE that would have been required during that time period up to a maximum of 60 hours total.
 However, the hours may be obtained at any time between the date inactive status is taken and the date of reactivation.
 For example, if a pharmacist has been inactive for 3 years, 45 hours of CE is due to reactivate, but all 45 hours may have been obtained the week prior to the reactivation request, rather than 15 hours dated within each year.
-One problem with inactive status, is that pharmacists who have been inactive for more than 5 years, and then want to reactivate, must take and pass the Virginia pharmacy law examination again, and if they cannot provide documentation that they have been practicing in another jurisdiction, must also perform 160 hours as a pharmacy intern in order to be eligible to reactivate.
+Pharmacists who have been inactive for more than 5 years, and then want to reactivate, must take and pass the Virginia pharmacy law examination again, and if they cannot provide documentation that they have been practicing in another jurisdiction, must also perform 160 hours as a pharmacy intern in order to be eligible to reactivate.

 Does the Board provide advice or review plans related to the construction of a new pharmacy or the remodeling of an existing pharmacy?

 The Board does not give construction advice other than the requirements listed in regulations, nor does it review and approve plans.
 Application is required for any new pharmacy or for any remodeling or change of location of an existing pharmacy.
 Current regulations must be met in any new construction and the new construction must be inspected prior to stocking prescription drugs.
 Reference: Law- §54.1-3434 and Regulation- 18 VAC 110-20-110 through 200